regexPattern/routes-scraper/README.md

 cargo install --git https://github.com/regexPattern/routes-scraper
 ```

-Remember that you should add your `$CARGO_PATH` to your shell path.
+Remember that you should add your `$CARGO_HOME` to your shell path.
 Read more about this [here](https://rust-lang.github.io/rustup/installation/index.html).

 ## Usage